What are Injectable Dermal Fillers?

 What are Fillers Made With?

-There are a variety of FDA approved filler products that cosmetic surgeons use to achieve an individual patient’s goals.
-Each is uniquely formulated to have a certain texture, density, and injection depth, which means that certain fillers work better for certain areas of concern.
+There are a variety of FDA approved filler products that cosmetic surgeons use.
 In general, fillers are categorized by the substance they are made from.
 A note for your safety: always make sure that you are receiving FDA approved, brand name fillers, which are only available through a licensed physician, such as a board certified cosmetic surgeon.

 Hyaluronic Acid (HA)

 Hyaluronic acid is a naturally occurring substance that is already found in your skin.
 It helps keep skin plump and hydrated.
 HA fillers are typically soft and gel-like.
 The results are temporary, lasting 6 to 12 months or longer before the body gradually and naturally absorbs the particles.
-Certain HA fillers are infused with lidocaine to help minimize discomfort during and after treatment.
-FDA approved HA fillers include: Juvederm, Belotero, Restylane, Perlane, and VOLUMA
+Most HA fillers are infused with lidocaine to help minimize discomfort during and after treatment.
+FDA approved HA fillers include:

 Calcium Hydroxylapatite (CaHA)

 Calcium hydroxylapatite is also a naturally occurring substance, found primarily in our bones.
-When used in a filler, the calcium particles are very tiny, almost microscopic, and suspended in a smooth gel.
-The consistency of a calcium hydroxylapatite filler is typically thicker than that of a hyaluronic acid filler, and the results will typically last longer as well, about 12 months for most patients.
+When used in a filler, the calcium particles are nearly microscopic and suspended in a smooth gel.
+The consistency of a CaHA filler is typically thicker than that of a hyaluronic acid filler and typically last longer as well, about 12 months for most patients.
 Calcium hydroxylapatite is also reported to help stimulate natural collagen production, and it is typically used for deeper lines and wrinkles.
-FDA approved calcium hydroxylapatite fillers include Radiesse.
+FDA approved CaHA fillers include Radiesse®.

 Poly-L-lactic acid is a biocompatible (meaning it is safe to use in the body), biodegradable synthetic substance.
-It has been used for many years in a number of medical devices, such as dissolvable stitches.
-Poly-L-lactic acid fillers are considered a “semi-permanent,” as the results typically last more than 2 years, and can help stimulate collagen production.
-As a thicker filler material, Poly-L-lactic acid is typically used to treat deeper facial wrinkles.
-FDA approved Poly-L-lactic acid fillers include Sculptra Aesthetic.
+It has been used for many years in medical devices, such as dissolvable stitches.
+Poly-L-lactic acid products are technically classified as “collagen stimulators,” as their main mechanism to smooth fine lines is by helping your skin rebuild natural collagen—the filler gel itself dissipates a few days after treatment.
+Poly-L-lactic acid is typically used to treat deeper facial wrinkles, and results can last more than 2 years.
+FDA approved Poly-L-lactic acid fillers include Sculptra® Aesthetic.

 Polymethylmethacrylate (PMMA) is a synthetic, biocompatible substance that has been used in medicine for much of the last century.
-When used in dermal fillers, PMMA takes the form of a “microsphere” or tiny ball, that remains beneath the skin indefinitely to provide continued support.
+In dermal fillers, PMMA takes the form of a “microsphere” or tiny ball, that remains beneath the skin indefinitely to provide continued support.
 PMMA fillers will also contain collagen, a naturally occurring substance in the skin that provides structure and firmness.
-FDA approved PMMA fillers include Artefill.
+FDA approved PMMA fillers include Bellafill® (formerly known as Artefill).

 Choosing a Provider for Filler Treatments

 When selecting a provider for injectable treatments, give your decision the same level of care and scrutiny that you would for a surgical procedure.
-Even though it is non-surgical, filler treatment is still a medical procedure that requires specific training, knowledge and skill to ensure safe treatment and natural-looking results.
-You’ll want to choose a provider with an extensive knowledge of facial anatomy, a well-developed aesthetic eye, and a surgeon’s skill and precision.
+Non-surgical filler treatment is still a medical procedure that requires specific training, knowledge and skill to ensure safe treatment and natural-looking results.
+Choose a provider with an extensive knowledge of facial anatomy, a well-developed aesthetic eye, and a surgeon’s skill and precision.

 What to Expect During Treatment